 Hello Church Family and Friends.

-In recognition of Heart Health Month, the Health Ministries is asking everyone to please wear something Red during the month of February to honor a loved one or recognize a survivor.
-On Sabbath, February 20, the Health Ministries will be in the fellowship hall immediately after church service to offer free blood pressure screenings and educational materials.
+In recognition of Heart Health Month, the Health Ministries is asking everyone to please wear something Red on the first Sabbath in the month of February to honor a loved one or recognize a survivor of heart disease.

 Please read the information below and share with a loved one.
 The Maranatha Health and Temperance Department is committed to providing information and resources to help you have a Healthy Heart!